 Speaking of solitude, we experienced just that with an early morning motorbike ride to Diamond beach.
 After an hour motoring along the beautiful south coast, we headed north up into the hills.
 This is a case of the journey is as good as the destination.
 The first stop was Atuh beach for a fantastic sunrise.
 Word to the wise - take the first left turn off the main road.
 If you're lucky you will have the entire point to yourselves.
-A short hike down puts you on the beach.
+A short hike down the hill puts you on the beach.
 Time to go for a sunrise swim.

 If you prefer to drive straight to Diamond beach bypass the first left turn and follow the road signs to second left, which confusingly also point to Atuh.
 There is a 10,000 rupiah entrance fee (about 65 cents) from this access point.
 A short walk leads to steep stairs cut into the rocky cliff face that lead down to the beach.
 Many people only make it this far to get their photo snapped with the pretty view of the beach in the background.
 If you continue uphill to the point, you are rewarded with a spectacular panoramic vista overlooking both beaches.